Meta Hits Market Capitalization of $47.61 Million (MTA)

 Buying and Selling Meta

-It is usually not possible to purchase alternative cryptocurrencies such as Meta directly using U.S. dollars.
-Investors seeking to trade Meta should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Meta using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Meta directly using U.S. dollars.
+Investors seeking to acquire Meta should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Meta using one of the exchanges listed above.

 Receive News & Updates for Meta Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Meta and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.